Alejogb1/job-board/blog-data/how-can-i-compute-rnn-hidden-state-gradients-with-respect-to-the-input-in-tensorflow.md

 id: "how-can-i-compute-rnn-hidden-state-gradients-with-respect-to-the-input-in-tensorflow"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 You're looking to understand how to compute the gradients of an RNN's hidden states with respect to its input in TensorFlow.
 I remember facing a similar challenge a few years back when I was working on a sequence-to-sequence model for time-series prediction.
 It's a bit more involved than typical backpropagation, but definitely manageable.

 The core issue lies in the recurrent nature of RNNs.
-Each hidden state at time *t* is dependent on the hidden state at *t-1* and the current input.
+Each hidden state at time _t_ is dependent on the hidden state at _t-1_ and the current input.
 Consequently, the gradient of a hidden state with respect to an input is influenced by all the previous interactions.
 We aren’t dealing with a straightforward, layer-by-layer computation.
 We have to consider the unfolding of the network over time.

 TensorFlow, thankfully, provides automatic differentiation capabilities that can help us, but it requires a bit of strategic application.
 The key is to use `tf.GradientTape`.
 This allows us to track the computations that affect a chosen variable, and then automatically calculate gradients with respect to any tensors involved in those computations.

 Here’s how I approached this problem during that project, and how you can adapt it:

 First, the straightforward approach might not work as expected.
-If you try to track the computations of the final hidden state and take the gradient with respect to the input sequence directly, you'll find that the gradient reflects the *entire* sequence's influence on the final hidden state, not the individual contributions of each input at each time step.
+If you try to track the computations of the final hidden state and take the gradient with respect to the input sequence directly, you'll find that the gradient reflects the _entire_ sequence's influence on the final hidden state, not the individual contributions of each input at each time step.
 This is a classic mistake.

 To get the gradients of individual hidden states with respect to their corresponding inputs, you need to iterate through the sequence and calculate each gradient separately.
 It's a bit more verbose, but this yields the precise results you're after.